AsseylumVA/wedding_tg_bot/README.md

 ```

 # settings
+`cp settings.dev.py settings.py`

-All settings are located in the file `settings.py`
+Now all settings are located in the file `settings.py`

 # run
 ```shell